 Malaysian Officials Wary of Stem Cell Claims

-"The Star", a Malaysian newspaper, also reports that the government there is less than happy with claims made by cord blood banking facilities.
+Malaysia's Health Minister recently warned citizens to be suspicious of claims made regarding the use of stem cells in the treatment of various diseases.
+Apparently, at least a handful of Malaysian doctors have been making claims regarding stem cell-based treatments that lack sufficient scientific evidence to support them."The Star", a Malaysian newspaper, also reports that the government there is less than happy with claims made by cord blood banking facilities.
 Malaysian officials seem less than optimistic about private cord blood banking and are, for all purposes, discouraging the practice.

 "The Star" noted: